WIAS-PDELib/ExtendableFEMBase.jl/docs/src/functionoperators.md

 !!! note

-    As each finite element type is transformed differently from the reference domain to the general domain, the evaluation of each function operator has to be implemented for each finite element class.
+    The transformation from the reference domain to the physical domain differs for each finite element class.
+As a result, the evaluation of each function operator must be implemented specifically for every finite element class.
+Not all function operators are currently available for every dimension or element type, but new implementations are added as needed or upon request.

-    Currently, not every function operator works in any dimension and for any finite element.
-More evaluations are added as soon as they are needed (and possibly upon request).
-    Also, the function operators can be combined with user-defined actions to evaluate other operators that can be build from the ones available (e.g. the deviator).
+    Additionally, function operators can be combined with user-defined kernels to postprocess/construct more advanced operators from the available primitives (for example, the deviatoric part of a tensor).

 ```@autodocs